 “This was so dramatic,” Ottenhoff said.
 “And there were a higher number of deaths, along with all the destruction.”

-Steve Falk, CEO of Sonoma Media Investments, which owns The Press Democrat, said fund officials will continue to assess the community’s needs and work with nonprofits as donations roll in during the holidays.
+Steve Falk, CEO of Sonoma Media Investments, which owns The Press Democrat, said the wildfires drew nearly 5 million readers to the newspaper’s print and digital stories in October and November.

 “Obviously tens of thousands of those readers responded to our coverage of the fires and the fire relief fund,” he said.

 In 2015, Redwood Credit Union, The Press Democrat and McGuire came together to raise money for disaster relief after the first of two massive fires struck Lake County.
 They raised a total of nearly $3 million in those efforts, Martinez said.

 The aim of the latest fund was to provide immediate relief for people affected in Sonoma, Napa, Mendocino and Lake counties.
 The goal was to complete the work within 120 days, or four months after the fire.

 What made the effort unusual was that every dollar donated was distributed to individuals or nonprofits, officials said.
 Redwood paid the administrative expenses to take applications and hand out the money.

 The fund reported raising $32,028,981.
 Expenses broke down as follows:

 — $20,498,854 given in direct assistance.
 This included payments to 6,593 fire survivors, as well as 102 first responders who lost homes.
 The fund also provided gift cards to 2,253 K-12 and college students so they could replace school clothes and supplies.